Irish band Boomtown Rats reunites for UK festival

 "Playing again with The Rats and doing those great songs again will be exciting afresh," Geldof said in the statement.

-The singer is best known for organising global charity concerts Live Aid and Live 8.
+The singer is best known for organizing global charity concerts Live Aid and Live 8.

 "We were an amazing band and I just feel it's the right time to re-Rat, to go back to Boomtown for a visit."